Not

 then are soldered and hand strung by a Navajo Indian craftsman.
 These are considered

-is machine-manipulated for cost savings and uniformity.
-Industrial presses cookie-cut
+Metal is machine-manipulated for cost savings and uniformity.
+Industrial presses

-shapes, which are then embossed by hydraulic machines.
-For modestly priced goods,
+cookie-cut shapes, which are then embossed by hydraulic machines.
+For modestly

-machine-made pieces are often stamped from nickel or a proprietary alloy, then
+priced goods, machine-made pieces are often stamped from nickel or a proprietary

-modern Indian jewelry is stamped "Sterling" and is signed or has a hallmark
+modern Indian jewelry is stamped "Sterling" and is signed or stamped

-by the artist.
-However a lack of hallmarks, initials, or signatures doesn't mean
+with a hallmark by the artist.
+However a lack of hallmarks, initials, or signatures

-it is not authentic.
-In the past, most reservation-made Indian jewelry was not
+doesn't mean it is not authentic.
+In the past, most reservation-made Indian jewelry